Yeezus: Public reaction

 Public reaction to Yeezus, including its unorthodox and deliberate lack of promotion as well as its brash and aggressive sound, was mixed.
 Yeezus was noted as one of the most anticipated releases of 2013 by major publications, but the lack of a major radio single was regarded as a risky move.
-Regardless, radio stations have still played tracks from Yeezus on air, despite it being a departure from the normal playlists found on hip-hop stations.
+Regardless, radio stations still played tracks from Yeezus on air, despite it being a departure from the normal playlists found on hip-hop stations.
 "When I listen to radio, that ain't where I wanna be no more", stated West at his headlining June 9, 2013 Governor's Ball performance, where he unveiled several tracks from the record for the first time.
 Rolling Stone summarized the audience's response: "Half the crowd cheered, half almost audibly rolled their eyes".
 West's June 11 interview with Jon Caramanica of The New York Times was similarly viewed with a mixed reaction, with many outlets mocking West's seemingly vain statements.
 In the article, West compares himself to Apple co-founder Steve Jobs and refers to himself as "the nucleus of all society".

 Within four days prior to the release, Yeezus was leaked online.
 The New York Times wrote that the leak "stirred up a Twitter frenzy" and received widespread media coverage.
 The Washington Post commented on the significance of the leak: "Kanye West’s new album didn’t leak online over the weekend.
 It gushed out into the pop ecosystem like a million barrels of renegade crude — ominous, mesmerizing and of great consequence".
 Critics were very kind to Yeezus regarding critical reviews, but others viewed the release as "musical and commercial suicide", and "fans live-blogged their own befuddlement on Twitter and Facebook".
 The New Yorker's Sasha Frere-Jones suggests that Yeezus may be preferred over any of West's previous works in coming decades by a new generation due to the "lean vibrancy" of the album.
 "One of the most fascinating aspects of Yeezus arrival is the discursive crisis it's caused, produced by a fast-react culture colliding with a work of art so confounding", wrote The Atlantic's columnist Jack Hamilton.